-A. Evaluation environment
+5.1 Evaluation environment

 For evaluation, we construct a network topology that consists of two ISPs' network.
-We utilized the AT&T network topology, which was obtained from the CAIDA database [9].
+We utilized the AT&T network topology, which was obtained from the CAIDA database [13].
 The number of nodes and links in the AT&T topology are 82 and 124, respectively, and we assume each node corresponds to a CCN router.
 We regard the network topology as a single ISP topology, and assume that two ISPs have the identical topology.
 We refer to two ISPs as ISP A and ISP B in the remainder.
 The CCN router that has the highest degree is called the edge router, and two ISPs that are interconnected to each other by a peering link between their edge routers.
 Each ISP also has a transit link at the edge router for ensuring connectivity to the entire Internet.
 We adopt shortest path routing between all CCN router pairs, and each CCN router has full routing entries for forwarding Interest packets for all contents in network.
 When the two ISPs adopt the inter-ISP cache sharing, we refer to the cooperative ISP of each ISP as the partner ISP.

-We assume that the CCN mechanism including the proposed method is applied to video streaming services such as YouTube [10].
+We assume that the CCN mechanism including the proposed method is applied to video streaming services such as YouTube [14].
 The original content server is located outside the two ISPs.
-According to [11], the request frequencies to content follow the Zipf distribution with a skew parameter of 0.668.
+According to [15], the request frequencies to content follow the Zipf distribution with a skew parameter of 0.668, and the cooperative ISPs share their request frequencies information.
+The number of unique contents is set to 10,000.
 The content sizes follow a uniform distribution up to 150 MB.
-The content is cached without being divided into chunks, then an Interest packet corresponds not to the chunk of content but to the content itself.
 The size of CS at each CCN router is set to 500 MB and LFU is utilized for the cache replacement algorithm, with all CSs in the CCN routers initialized to empty when the simulation experiment is started.
+In CCN, content is divided into a number of chunks and each chunk has a unique name.
+However, the advertisement of cached content in the proposed method every chunk generates heavy overhead.
+So, in the evaluation, the advertisement is conducted every whole content to simplify.
+This simplification is based on a fact that, in general, when a content is downloaded by end user, the all chunks of the content is requested.
+In other words, it is rare case that only a part of chunks are cached in the CCN router.